 A variety of statistical and mathematical techniques are involved in calculating Oregon’s unemployment rate each month – survey sampling, time-series modeling, model-based benchmarking, seasonal adjustment, and data smoothing.
-The descriptions of the statistical and mathematical techniques in this article that play a role in producing an unemployment rate each month rest upon deeper statistical and research foundations.
+The statistical and mathematical techniques in this article that play a role in producing an unemployment rate each month rest upon deeper statistical and research foundations.

 Labor Force Concepts